-PLC Status: Shows the same information that is on the main page diagnostics.
-See the Diagnostics-Main Page section for further explanations.
+PLC Status: Shows same information that is on the main page diagnostics.
+See section Diagnostics-Main Page for further explanations.

-Connection Attempts: This value increments every time the 435NBX loses connection to the PLC and attempts to reconnect.
+Connection Attempts: This value increments every time the 490NBX loses connection to the PLC and attempts to reconnect.

 Write Heartbeat to PLC: